tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:NotEmpty or the value of dwc:verbatimEventDate is bdq:Empty; FILLED_IN the value of dwc:eventDate if an unambiguous ISO 8601 date is interpreted from dwc:verbatimEventDate; otherwise NOT_AMENDED</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:NotEmpty or the value of dwc:verbatimEventDate is bdqval:Empty; FILLED_IN the value of dwc:eventDate if an unambiguous ISO 8601 date is interpreted from dwc:verbatimEventDate; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>